nw4869/MacOpener/README.md

 # MacOpener
-MacOpener for guet by nightwind
+MacOpener for guet （base on python3.5, flask）

 # Usage